-However, he joins McLaren – much like George Russell at Williams - at a difficult time in the team's long history, and it remains to be seen whether the Woking outfit can substantially turn things around.
+However, he joined McLaren – much like George Russell at Williams - at a difficult time in the team's long history, and it remained to be seen whether the Woking outfit could substantially turn things around.

-We have seen Vandoorne's career come to grief at Woking, let's hope that Lando doesn't become another casualty of a team that currently appears lost and leaderless.
+Having seen Vandoorne's career come to grief at Woking, it was hoped that Lando wouldn't become another casualty of a team that appeared lost and leaderless.

 Thankfully, with the appointment of Andreas Seidl the team was no longer "lost and leaderless", and as the Woking outfit finally began to find its feet again, Lando - and teammate Sainz - were ready to do their bit for the cause.